Present Progressive Tense in English Grammar

 What is the English Present Progressive Tense?

-Learn how to conjugate verbs in the present progressive tense and get tips on its usage with Lingolia’s English grammar lesson.
-Then test your grammar skills in the exercises.
+Learn how to conjugate verbs in the present progressive tense and get tips on how to use it with Lingolia.
+Remember to test your grammar skills in the interactive exercises.

 Example